Polyendocrine metabolic ovarian syndrome: Environment

-PCOS may also be impacted by epigenetics, which regulates how active genes are.
-High levels of androgens and AMH during pregnancy and early weight gain can negatively impact the fetal environment.
-In studies of PCOS in mice, exposure to AMH or the androgen dihydrotestosterone, still has an effect three generations later.
-If that were the same in humans, it implies that PCOS can be inherited via epigenetic changes.
-Blood in the umbilical cord of babies whose mothers have PCOS show specific epigenetic changes suggestive of PCOS.
+PMOS may also be impacted by epigenetics, which regulates how active genes are.
+High levels of androgens and AMH during pregnancy and early weight gain can hinder the fetal environment.
+In studies of PMOS in mice, exposure to AMH or the androgen dihydrotestosterone still has an effect three generations later.
+If that is so in humans, it implies that PMOS can be inherited via epigenetic changes.
+Blood in the umbilical cord of babies whose mothers have PMOS shows specific epigenetic changes suggestive of PMOS.

-There is little evidence on the effect of environmental pollutants on PCOS risk.
-Hormone disruptors are chemicals that disturb the hormonal system, by blocking or mimicking natural hormones.
-Of these, bisphenol A and phthalates (both used in plastics) and possibly octocrylene exposure may raise the risks of PCOS.
+There is little evidence on the effect of environmental pollutants on PMOS risk.
+Hormone disruptors are chemicals that disturb the hormonal system by blocking or mimicking natural hormones.
+Of these, bisphenol A and phthalates (both used in plastics), and possibly octocrylene exposure may raise the risks of PMOS.

-Obesity is implicated in PCOS development.
+Obesity is implicated in PMOS development.
 As fat tissue can produce androgens, obesity leads to increased androgen levels.
-It also leads to suppression of the SHBG hormone, increased insulin resistance and abnormally increased insulin levels.
-Some of the effects go two ways: PCOS might impact appetite, so that weight gain becomes more likely.
-Weight loss using diet is equally effective in people with and without PCOS.
+It also leads to suppression of the SHBG hormone, increased insulin resistance, and abnormally increased insulin levels.
+Some of the effects go both ways: PMOS might impact appetite, so that weight gain becomes more likely.
+Weight loss using diet is equally effective in people with and without PMOS.